 Cons

-- The appearance of this wet cat food keeps changing, several buyers noted.
+- The appearance of this wet cat food keeps changing

 The low-lying area of the Canyon River is rich with protein-sources in and out of the water.
 If your feline companion loves fish, this Taste of the Wild cat food variant may just be the right fit.